-I am currently a Ph.D. candidate in Agricultural and Applied Economics at Texas Tech University.
+I am currently a postdoctoral fellow at Auburn University.

 Publications, current projects, including working papers, can be found here.
 A copy of my CV can be found here.
 I can be reached at smf0100@auburn.edu.